gilmore-lab/protocols/onboarding.md

 3. *Lab manager* adds new members to Gimore Lab Tasks.

 #### Create PSU Box Account ####
+Box used to store data which may contain PII

 1. *New RA* creates an account on [PSU Box](http://box.psu.edu/)